powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 (cgmes-partial-ssh-export)=
 ## Partial SSH export from recorded changes

 The exports described above always write the complete state of the network.
-When two processes already share the same base model and only need to exchange the outcome of a business process, writing and reading a full grid model is unnecessary. `PartialSshExport` writes a *partial* SSH instance file, containing only the objects affected by a list of changes recorded on the network:
+When two processes already share the same base model and only need to exchange small changes to that base model, writing and reading a full grid model is unnecessary. `PartialSshExport` writes a *partial* SSH instance file, containing only the objects affected by a list of changes recorded on the network:

 ```java